Texas Southern Potato Salad Recipe

 While you are boiling your potatoes also boil your eggs.

 Next chop up your onion and dill pickles.
-Some people use relish but I like the taste of fresh chopped dill pickles.
+Some people use relish but I like the taste of freshly chopped dill pickles.

 Once your eggs are boiled and peeled, chop them and set them aside.